 By now, you will have received your GCSE and A-Level results.
 No matter how you did, we want you to know that there is support available to you.
 Whether you’re considering further education, skills training or going into employment, our handy guide will point you in the right direction.

 The law states you must stay in education or training until you’re 18.
 There are 4 different ways you can do this:

 1. Study full time

 Making choices about the future can feel quite daunting, but it doesn’t have to be.
-Our Young Croydon website offers advice as well as a link to the Croydon post-16 prospectus, a directory of course and training information for sixth forms, colleges, training providers in and within easy reach of Croydon.
+Our Young Croydon website offers advice as well as a link to the My Choices at 16+ guide, a directory of course and training information for sixth forms, colleges, training providers in and within easy reach of Croydon.

 2. Get a job